MWillis10231/e-commerce-app/README.md

 ## Known issues

 * Editing your profile does nothing at present
-* Very small mobile views can cause some visual oddities (non-centered items etc.)
+* Smaller mobile views can cause some visual oddities (non-centered items, missing stars etc.)

 ## Planned Improvements for v4.0: